By: Marcus Dieterle, Editor-in-Chief

-Timothy Chandler, Provost and Vice President of Academic Affairs, said that although he understands the spirit in which the trigger warning motion was proposed, the mandatory aspect causes concern about academic freedom and freedom of speech.
+Timothy Chandler, Provost and Executive Vice President for Academic Affairs, said that although he understands the spirit in which the trigger warning motion was proposed, the mandatory aspect causes concern about academic freedom and freedom of speech.

 “I certainly don’t want to make it likely that traumatic experiences that have deeply influenced the student’s life are then reenacted in ways that are going to cause them further trauma,” Chandler said.
 “On the other hand, I feel that institutions of higher learning have an obligation to be uncomfortable….
 If everything was comfortable and easy, we’re not making any progress.”

 Towson University President Kim Schatzel said that if the University Senate passes the trigger warnings proposal, she will defer to Chandler on whether to sign or veto the legislation.

 While the proposal does not prohibit professors from covering material, Chandler maintains that trigger warnings could have a chilling effect on necessary conversations.

 “Faculty are experts in certain fields and if you say to them ‘can you share that expertise?’ and that’s their job, and then you limit it by saying ‘but you can’t talk about this and you can’t talk about this,’ I think we’re not doing students a real justice on that,” he said.